Checkmk

 Example for specifying the API server connection.

-Enable the Enrich with usage data option, select Use data from OpenShift (Cloud Edition) in the following menu, and enter the Prometheus API endpoint that you determined in the Retrieve the Prometheus API endpoint section.
+Enable the Enrich with usage data option, select Use data from OpenShift in the following menu, and enter the Prometheus API endpoint that you determined in the Retrieve the Prometheus API endpoint section.

 Example of specifying the cluster collector connection.